 (2) Evaluation and Compliance: The Department may evaluate, review, or audit any part of the educational collaborative's records to determine whether the student, personnel, program and financial data reported by the collaborative are accurate, to ensure compliance with applicable law and regulations, to determine whether the collaborative is maintaining effective controls over revenues, expenditures, assets, and liabilities, and to corroborate and augment information provided in other reporting documents.

-50.10: Probationary Status, Suspension, and Revocation
+50.10: Conditions, Probationary Status, Suspension, and Revocation

+(1) Conditions: The Board or Commissioner may impose conditions on an educational collaborative for the reasons identified in 50.10(2)(a)(1-6).
+The Board may impose conditions on the education collaborative that require the education collaborative board of directors to address specific areas of concern.

-(1) Probationary Status:
+(2) Probationary Status:

-(a) The Commissioner may place an educational collaborative on probationary status upon receipt of information which, in the opinion of the Commissioner:
+(a) The Commissioner may place an educational collaborative on probationary status, if in the Commissioner’s judgement the imposition of a condition alone would be insufficient to remediate the problem.
+The Commissioner may act upon receipt of information which, in the opinion of the Commissioner:

 compromises the collaborative's ability to provide a safe, healthy, and appropriate educational environment;